-Use extreme caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+Use extreme caution when moving and/or turning on slopes as loss of traction and/or tipover could occur.
 The operator is responsible for the safe operation on slopes.

 Mowing on wet grass or steep slopes can cause sliding and loss of control.